 - Maintain and publish a Register of health and social care professionals who meet our standards

-- Ensure that registered professionals keep their skills up to date by promoting continuing professional development
+- Ensure that registered professionals keep their skills up to date by promoting Continuing Professional Development (CPD)

 - Run Fitness to Practise hearings into the conduct and competence of a Registrant

-CORU Is made up of the Health and Social Care Professionals Council and 12 Registration Boards, one for each profession named in our Act.
+CORU is made up of the Health and Social Care Professionals Council and 14 Registration Boards, one for each profession named in our Act.